relativitydev/relativity-trace-documentation/docs/trace_workspace.md

 ![](media/trace_workspace_restrictions.png)

 Client is responsible for hiding restricted features from its users.
+Client cannot

 Restricted Features include, but are not limited to, Relativity’s full stack eDiscovery product, Relativity Legal Hold, Relativity Collect and any reduced data count features.
 Any access to, use of, or attempt to enable, any Restricted Feature will be considered a violation of this Agreement and Relativity may charge Client its then applicable standard fees for the Restricted Feature, without prejudice to any of Relativity’s other remedies under this Agreement.
 If Client desires to access or use any Restricted Feature, the parties must sign and deliver a formal written amendment or new license agreement with mutually agreed upon applicable provisions and fees…